LeidyGil/leidygil.github.io/SQL_English.md

 ```sql
 UPDATE usuarios SET registrado = TRUE;
 ```
-### Editing specific records using WHERE
+### Editing specific records using Where
-If we want to edit only some rows in our table, we can use UPDATE in conjunction with WHERE.
+If we want to edit only some rows in our table, we can use update in conjunction with where.
 In this way, only the records that meet the specified condition will be modified.
 ```sql
 UPDATE table_name SET column_name = new_value WHERE condition;
 ```
 Suppose we manage a table called 'empleados' that contains information about the employees of a company.
 Among the columns are id_empleado, nombre, salario, and departamento.
-If we want to increase the salary by 15% only for employees who work in the 'Sales' department, we can use the UPDATE statement along with WHERE as follows:
+If we want to increase the salary by 15% only for employees who work in the 'Sales' department, we can use the update statement along with where as follows:
 ```sql
 UPDATE empleados SET salario = salario * 1.15 WHERE departamento = 'Ventas';
 ```